-ne details about leaving a legacy to the National Churc hes Trust.
+Please send me details about leaving a legacy to the National Churches Trust.
 (Please affix a stamp.)

-Title Forename Surname
+Title Surname

 Address

-Postcode

-Return to Claire W Valker, National Churches Trust, 7 Tufton Street London SW1P 3QB.
-C Remistered wit
+Return to Claire Walker, National Churches Trust, 7 Tufton Street London SW1P 3QB.

 Please see our privacy policy at www.nationalchurchestrust.org/privacy as to how we hold your data securely and privately.
 You will not be added to our mailing list and we will only use your details to send you this specific information.
 Registered Charity Number: 1119845